 Associate Director of Finance and Administration

-- Manage staff in the day-to-day operations for functional area(s) of responsibility.
+- Direct staff and provide leadership to achieve goals and vision of the organization and the day-to-day operations.
 Responsible for hiring and retaining staff, career coaching, personal development for direct reports and accountable for the performance of employees.
-Ensure work completion within schedule and constraints.

 - May independently or in collaboration with human resources managers, guide faculty supervisors in the interpretation and implementation of human resources policies, procedures and programs.

 - Manage through others all day to day operations of multiple units and one academic department.
 Exhibit and lead Lean principles and practices.

 - Develop business plans and infrastructure to support research and teaching.
 Provide analysis and review of multi-year plans, including providing alternative methods for achieving goals when necessary.
 Influence leadership on specific recommendations for current operation and for future development of the organization and lead process improvement.